100 Days of Love: Plot

-At the same time, Ummer tells Balan that he must go to the U.S to work with his dad.
+At the same time, Ummer tells Balan that he must go to the U.S. to work with his dad.
 Balan's life spirals out of control.
 He begins to drink excessively, and Sheela becomes worried for Balan.
 On Sheela's parents' 25th anniversary, Balan forgets to bring the photos as this is the gift Sheela was planning to give her parents.
-Balan reaches on time but Sheela still shouts at him.
+Balan reaches on time but Sheela tells him to grow up.
 When the presentation is displayed she realizes that she was included in all the photos along with her parents, which comes as a surprise for her.
 Later she regrets scolding Balan and goes to apologize a drunken Balan.
 He tells that it is easy for him to become like Rahul, however he plans to stay "original'.
 He also tells Sheela that he will come the next morning with the scooter if she was ready to come with him.
 Next day, Balan plans to go and tells Ummar to give the scooter back but he forgets about what he told the previous night.
 An excited Sheela comes running out hearing the sound of the scooter expecting Balan but she is disappointed to see only Ummar.
 They both have a conversation and they head to the railway station where Sheela confesses her love for Balan, and they both live happily ever after.